by Freddy J. Nager, Founder of Atomic Tango LLC + Writer Who Loves To Read

 But Yahoo! has been struggling financially and that means… OMG WE HAVE TO REDESIGN EVERYTHING EVEN IF IT’S WORKING PERFECTLY FINE AND WE HAVE OTHER MORE PRESSING CONCERNS BECAUSE AT THE LEAST A REDESIGN LOOKS LIKE WE’RE DOING SOMETHING, RIGHT?!

 Yes, that’s how new management often makes its mark: futzing around with aesthetics, which is a lot easier than actually fixing business fundamentals.
-That’s why Yahoo! recently modified its perfectly adequate logo — a process that entailed a poll of company employees, a design team, and micromanaging by its CEO, all for a visual tweak that most consumers couldn’t care less about.
-(Incidentally, in discussing her design skills, CEO Mayer uttered the words that strike fear into the hearts of designers everywhere: “I’m not a pro, but I know enough to be dangerous.”)
+That’s why Yahoo! recently modified its perfectly adequate logo — a process that entailed a poll of company employees, a design team, and micromanaging by its CEO, Marissa Mayer, all for a visual tweak that most consumers couldn’t care less about.
+(Incidentally, in discussing her design skills, Mayer uttered the words that strike fear into the hearts of designers everywhere: “I’m not a pro, but I know enough to be dangerous.”)

 Beyond the logo, Yahoo! also decided to “refresh” several of their online properties.
 While the new designs are more picturesque, they now completely fail to communicate.
 Here’s what Yahoo!
 Sports looked like in 2011 (thanks to Kyle Snyder for the image)…